Quantinar: a blockchain p2p ecosystem for honest scientific research: Why Quantinar?

 \subsection{Modern academics publish small p-values}

-Along their careers, academics and researchers face nowadays more and more pressure to publish articles, for example: being eligible as a candidate for a PhD student, being eligible for tenure at some universities, or just mere pressure from a funding private entity.
-This reduces the liberty of choosing the research topic and time to complete the study and can strongly impact the quality of the research process by forcing the researchers to make questionable methodological decisions that would produce "significant" results i.e. with small p-values \cite{Campbell2017}.
+Along their careers, academics and researchers face pressure to publish articles, for example: being eligible as a candidate for a Ph.D. student, being eligible for tenure at some universities, or just mere pressure from a funding private entity.
+This reduces the liberty of choosing the research topic and time to complete the study and can strongly impact the quality of the research process by forcing the researchers to make questionable methodological decisions that would produce "significant" results i.e. with small p-values \citep{Campbell2017}.

-By studying articles in the field of medicine, \citet{Ioannidis2005} concludes that probably most of today's research findings are biased or even false.
-Considering $p = R/R+1$ the probability of a study being true in a specific field where there is either only one true relationship between all those that could be hypothesized, or the chance of finding any of the existing true relationships is the same , he defines the Positive Predictive Value (\ref{PPV}) of any given field of study as the \textbf{post-study} probability of it being true, as:

-The conclusion drawn from this equation is that a study is considered to be true if $(1 - \beta)R > \alpha$.
-Since usually a study is considered to be true in the academic environment when $\alpha = 0.05$, this results in it being true if $(1 - \beta)R > 0.05$ \cite{Ioannidis2005}.
+Analyzing the outcomes of various studies, \citet{Ioannidis2005} concludes that probably most of today's research findings are biased or even false.
+Indeed, Ioannidis argues that research is not most appropriately represented and summarized by p-values and research findings evaluated solely on a single study assessed by formal statistical significance, typically for a p-value less than 0.05 are most likely biased or even false.
+The probability that a research claim is true depends on study power, bias, and the pre-study odds, defined by Ioannidis as the ratio of true to no relationships among the relationships tested in each scientific field.